 Action Description Add a Profile-based element to a diagram Click on the element in the Toolbox page and drag it onto the diagram.
-Click on the connector in the Toolbox page, then click on the source element in the diagram and drag it to the target.
+Add a Profile-based connector to a diagram Click on the connector in the Toolbox page, then click on the source element in the diagram and drag it to the target.
 Add a Profile-based attribute or operation to a diagram Click on the attribute or operation in the Toolbox page, and drag it onto the host element on the diagram.
 The system prompts you to enter a name for the feature.